The Global Indian Saturday, May 17 2025

 Priya Donti speaking at a COP25 event

 However, building smart technology isn’t enough.
-As Priya Donti explains, the real challenge is making sure these AI tools are actually used where they’re needed.
+As Priya Donti explained, the real challenge is making sure these AI tools are actually used where they’re needed.
 For her, success goes beyond finding solutions, it’s about listening to communities, adapting to local needs, and making sure technology fits into real-world systems.

 AI is not a silver bullet or magic potion